The payment details window is where all the information about each payment is stored. There are four major sections to this window.

 - Total Amount – the total amount of the original invoice

 - Orig.
-Due – the amount currently due on the invoice calculated by reducing the Total Amount by any payments
+Due – the amount currently due on the invoice is calculated by reducing the Total Amount by any payments

 - Balance Due – the remaining balance due, calculated by reducing the Total Amount by any and current payments